-Release Date: October 27, 2017 Media Contact: Jerad Albracht, 608-224-5007 Bill Cosh, Communications Director, 608-224-5020
+Release Date: October 25, 2018

+Media Contact: Jerad Albracht, 608-224-5007 Bill Cosh, Communications Director, 608-224-5020

-MADISON - In recognition of Wisconsin's Cyber Security Awareness Month, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) will release a cyber safety tip each weekday in October, with each week addressing a different theme.
-The agency will release the daily tips through the Bureau of Consumer Protection's Facebook and Twitter accounts.
+MADISON - In recognition of Wisconsin's Cyber Security Awareness Month, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has released a cyber safety tip each weekday in October, with each week addressing a different theme.
+The agency releases the daily tips through the Bureau of Consumer Protection's Facebook page and Twitter account.

-To assist media partners that may wish to cover the cyber tip topics, DATCP will send out a release each Friday in October with the next week's messages.
-Media partners can contact Jerad Albracht (Senior Communications Specialist, 608-224-5007, jerad.albracht@wisconsin.gov) if they would like to speak with a Bureau of Consumer Protection representative about the campaign or about a specific tip.
+Media partners that may wish to cover the cyber tip topics can contact Jerad Albracht (Senior Communications Specialist, 608-224-5007, jerad.albracht@wisconsin.gov) if they would like to speak about the campaign or about a specific tip.